EdgarIDontKnow/project/README.md

 # A Guide for Future Learners on Creative Computing:
 ### Your week ahead:

-This week, you will learn about physical computing, more specifically, circuit design - understanding how to light up an LED using an **Arduino box**.
+This week, you will learn about physical computing, more specifically, circuit design - understanding how to light up an LED using an **Arduino Box**.
 Through a Read Me file on the **GitHub** platform, you will need to code your response to the brief.
 This could be anything from a learning log on your circuit design experience to explaining your thoughts on physical computing.
-For Friday, you will simply need to submit the link to your Read Me file onto Padlet.
+For Friday, you will simply need to submit the link to your **Read Me File** onto Padlet.

 ### My experience:

-Creative Computing is an area I was not familiar with and not very interested in before starting this project.
+**Creative Computing** is an area I was not familiar with and not very interested in before starting this project.
 During the long (and boring) presentation, I still wasn’t clear about the brief but had learned some key information on GitHub and saw examples of existing works, particularly the community rules of p5.js which inspired me to focus on helping people.

-We then moved on to practical physical computing where we were given an Arduino kit to light up an LED.
+We then moved on to practical **Physical Computing** where we were given an Arduino kit to light up an LED.
 I had a YouTube tutorial and followed all steps but my LED still wouldn’t turn on.
-I then moved on to TinkerCad, where there, I was able to make it work.
+I then moved on to **TinkerCad**, where there, I was able to make it work.
 So, do not worry, sometimes you may be stuck and not understand why but it’s part of this challenging project.
 As to what to write for your read me file, make sure you are interested in what you are writing, otherwise, you will likely procrastinate and complete it the day before.

 ### My tips:
 - Do not give up even if it doesn’t work - reflects coding (as the tutor said) - and focus if you’re not interested